DanielDiazHernandezPP/ProntoPagaDocs/docs/Pay outs/payouts-brazil/payouts-brazil-pix.md

   title: Create a payout with Pix in Brazil
   description: >-
     To make a payout in Brazil using PIX, capture the recipient's data and send a request through the API.
-This guide explains the payin flow, required parameters, webhook confirmation, and how to simulate transactions in sandbox.
+This guide explains the payout flow, required parameters, webhook confirmation, and how to simulate transactions in sandbox.
   image: >-